huubke80/ESP-Home/README.md

 # ESP Home E-paper flushmount status display
-This ESP Home project is a e-paper display what show the status from doors in out house but it will also show the date and next item of waste what is picked up.
+This ESP Home project is a e-paper display what show the status from doors in house, but it will also show the date and next item of waste what is picked up.

 Used parts:
 Waveshare 1.54inch E-Ink Display SPI;